 Click Photo for Larger Version

 View looking south across the Commercial Agora at its southern entrance.
 On the left (east) is a two–storey colonnade on top of which a Basilica was built during the reign of Nero (r.
 A.D.
 54–68).
-In the center of the image is the Mazeus Gate, that was the southern entrance to the Agora.
+In the center of the image is the Mazeus Gate, which was the southern entrance to the Agora.

 The Commercial Agora is very large, measuring 360 ft. x 360 ft.
 [110 m. x 110 m.].
 It was probably here that Demetrius and other silversmiths produced and sold their silver shrines of Artemis.
 These were the men who caused a riot over their loss of trade as Paul’s preaching of Christ became more successful (Acts 19:23-28).